Modeling Concepts

 \[\begin{aligned} M_{\mathrm e}\,\frac{\mathrm{d}}{\mathrm{d}t}x_{\mathrm e} &= f_{\mathrm e}\left(x_{\mathrm e}, \begin{bmatrix} u_r^\mathrm{src}\\u_i^\mathrm{src}\end{bmatrix}, \begin{bmatrix} u_r^\mathrm{dst}\\u_i^\mathrm{dst}\end{bmatrix},p_\mathrm{e}, t\right)\\ \begin{bmatrix}i_r^\mathrm{src}\\i_i^\mathrm{src}\end{bmatrix} &= g^\mathrm{src}_{\mathrm e}\left(x_{\mathrm e}, \begin{bmatrix} u_r^\mathrm{src}\\u_i^\mathrm{src}\end{bmatrix}, \begin{bmatrix} u_r^\mathrm{dst}\\u_i^\mathrm{dst}\end{bmatrix}, p_\mathrm{e}, t\right)\\ \begin{bmatrix}i_r^\mathrm{dst}\\i_i^\mathrm{dst}\end{bmatrix} &= g^\mathrm{dst}_{\mathrm e}\left(x_{\mathrm e}, \begin{bmatrix} u_r^\mathrm{src}\\u_i^\mathrm{src}\end{bmatrix}, \begin{bmatrix} u_r^\mathrm{dst}\\u_i^\mathrm{dst}\end{bmatrix}, p_\mathrm{e}, t\right)\\ \end{aligned}\]

-There are a few notable differences: Edges are two port systems, they have two distinct inputs and two distinct outputs.
-Namely, they receive the dq voltage from both source and destination end and define the current for both ends separately.
+There are a few notable differences compared to bus models: Edges are two-port systems, they have two distinct inputs and two distinct outputs.
+Namely, they receive the dq voltage from both source and destination end, and define the current for both ends separately.
 In very simple systems without losses, those output currents might be just antisymmetric, in general cases however the current on both ends can differ drastically.

 Source and destination end of a line are purely conventional.
 It has nothing to do with the actual flow direction.
 Per convention from Graphs.jl, edges in undirected graphs always go from vertex with lower index to vertex with higher index, i.e. $15 \to 23$ never $23 \to 15$.